Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 |      32      |        6        |

-The maximum number of "doublings" of the lock period is set to 6 (and thus 32 lock periods in total), and one lock period equals 28 days on AXIA and 8 days on AXIALunar.
+The maximum number of "doublings" of the lock period is set to 6 (and thus 32 lock periods in total), and one lock period equals 28 days on AXIA.
 Only doublings are allowed; you cannot lock for, say, 24 periods and increase your conviction by 5.5, for instance.

 While a token is locked, you can still use it for voting and staking; you are only prohibited from